pvedu/agripv/README.md

 The Arduino IDE is now installed, and we now add the code libraries for talking to the ESP32.

-*   Copy the following line to the clipboard by selecting it then ctrl-C
+*   Copy the following line to the clipboard by selecting it, then ctrl-C.

 ```
 https://dl.espressif.com/dl/package_esp32_index.json